Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Sustainability is also becoming increasingly important when it comes to risk management in the supply chain.
 Companies that pay attention to environmental friendliness and fair working conditions tend to have fewer problems to contend with.
 Paying attention to sustainability has further advantages for companies: they become safer and at the same time more attractive to customers.
 Both have a positive effect on the company and are seen as a competitive advantage.

-Sustainable supply chain management (SSCM) refers to the integration of environmental, social and economic aspects into all phases of the supply chain, including procurement, production, transportation, storage and disposal.
+Sustainability of Supply Chain Management (SSCM) refers to the integration of environmental, social and economic aspects into all stages of the supply chain, including procurement, production, transportation, storage and disposal.
 The aim of SSCM is to minimize environmental impact, promote social responsibility and ensure long-term economic sustainability.

 Factors of sustainable supply chain management